Manifolds counting and class field towers

 For a group (resp. profinite group) $G$ we define its {\em rank} $\rk(G)$ as the supremum of the minimal number of generators over the finitely generated subgroups (resp. open subgroups) of $\G$.
 If $G$ is a finite group, its {\em $p$-rank} is defined by $\rk_p(G) = \rk(P)$, where $p$ is a prime and $P$ is a Sylow $p$-subgroup of $G$.

 Along the lines we shall often come to arithmetic considerations, for which we now fix some notations.
 Throughout this paper $k$ will always denote a number field, $\cO = \cO_k$ is its ring of integers and $\D_k$ is the absolute value of the discriminant $\Delta_k$.
 The set of valuations (places) of $k$, $V = V(k)$, is the union of the set $V_\infty$ of archimedean and the set $V_f$ of nonarchimedean (finite) places of $k$.
 The number of archimedean places of $k$ is denoted by $a = a_k = \# V_\infty$, and $r_1$, $r_2$ denote the number of real and complex places of $k$, respectively (so $a = r_1 + r_2$ and $d = d_k = [k:\Q] = r_1 + 2r_2$).
-We shall also use {\em root discriminant} of $k$ which is defined as $rd = rd_k = \D_k^{1/d}$.
 Given a nonarchimedean place $v\in V_f$, the completion of $k$ with respect to $v$ is a nonarchimedean local field $k_v$, its residue field, which will be denoted by $\F_v$ or $\F_q$, is a finite field of cardinality $q = q_v$.
 Finally, $\A = \A(k) = \prod_{v\in V}'k_v$ is the ring of ad\`eles of $k$, where $\prod'$ denotes a restricted product.

-All logarithms in this paper will be taken in base $2$.
+All logarithms in this paper will be taken to base $2$.
 For a real number $x$, $[x]$ denotes the largest integer $\le x$.
 The number of elements of a finite set $S$ will be denoted by $\# S$, while the order of a finite group $G$ will be denoted by $|G|$.

 Whenever it is not stated otherwise, the constants $c_1$, $c_2$ and etc. depend only on the Lie group $H$.